-This City Map was published jointly by the Vestavia Hills Chamber of Commerce with the City of Vestavia Hills in 2015.
+This City Map is periodically published jointly by the Vestavia Hills Chamber of Commerce with the City of Vestavia Hills.
+Hard copies of the most recent map are available at the Chamber of Commerce and Vestavia Hills City Hall.
 To inquire about areas which may have been annexed to the City since that time, please contact the City Clerk’s office at 205.978.0184.

 Vestavia Hills Street Map 2021 (pdf includes both front and back of map)